The Initiation of Sarah: Synopsis

-As the semester progresses Sarah begins to strike up a relationship of sorts with Paul (Tony Bill), a teaching assistant for her psychology classes, and becomes somewhat closer to Mouse.
-She's unnerved by the ΦΕΔ's den mother Mrs. Hunter (Shelley Winters), who recognizes that Sarah has special powers and insists that she use them to lead ΦΕΔ to glory against the ΑΝΣ.
-Patty continually tries to find ways to talk to Sarah but is repeatedly unsuccessful and Jennifer's taunting ultimately leads Sarah to use her powers to push Jennifer into a fountain.
-Feeling vindicated by the encounter, Sarah begins to open up to the idea of her powers but does not fully embrace them until Jennifer orchestrates a cruel prank against Sarah where she is pelted with rotten food, eggs, and mud.
-While the prank is successful in humiliating Sarah, it finally pushes Patty to leave Jennifer's sorority.
-Angry, Sarah rebuffs Paul's attempts to persuade her that Mrs. Hunter is evil and that she should leave the sorority, ultimately deciding to hold an initiation ceremony with Mrs. Hunter.
+As the semester progresses, Sarah begins to strike up a relationship of sorts with Paul (Tony Bill), a teaching assistant for her psychology classes, and becomes somewhat closer to Mouse.
+She's unnerved by ΦΕΔ's house mother Mrs. Hunter (Shelley Winters), who recognizes Sarah has special powers and insists she use them to lead ΦΕΔ to glory against ΑΝΣ.
+It is also strongly implied that Mrs. Hunter is Sarah's biological mother, and that she and Sarah's adopted father had an affair resulting in Sarah's conception.
+However, this is never confirmed.

+Patty continually tries to find ways to talk to Sarah, but is repeatedly unsuccessful.
+Jennifer's taunting of Mouse ultimately leads Sarah to use her powers to push Jennifer into a fountain.
+Feeling vindicated, Sarah begins to open up to the idea of her powers, but does not fully embrace them until Jennifer orchestrates a cruel prank against Sarah where she is pelted with rotten food, eggs, and mud.
+Mrs. Hunter uses this event to persuade Sarah to attack Jennifer, causing her (and, unintentionally, Patty) to be scalded by the shower they become trapped in.
+Patty leaves Jennifer's sorority after the event, while Sarah rebuffs Paul's attempts to persuade her that Mrs. Hunter is evil and Sarah should leave ΦΕΔ as well.
+Sarah ultimately decides to hold an initiation ceremony with Mrs. Hunter.

-On the night of the ceremony Sarah and the other ΦΕΔs eagerly follow Mrs. Hunter's lead.
-Sarah notes that Mouse is not at the ceremony but is pacified by Mrs. Hunter's assurances that Mouse will show up at the final portion of the night's events.
-As the group is led through the ceremony, the ΑΝΣ are also going through their own initiation rites.
-At Mrs. Hunter's prompting Sarah uses her powers to disrupt the ceremony for an interruption, causing the wind to blow the ΑΝΣ' dresses and cause Jennifer's face to permanently warp into a horrific visage.
-However, when Sarah discovers that the ΦΕΔ ceremony will end with Mouse getting sacrificed, she uses her powers to stop the ceremony but ends up burning herself and Mrs. Hunter alive.
+On the night of the ceremony, Sarah and the other ΦΕΔ's eagerly follow Mrs. Hunter's lead.
+Sarah notes Mouse is absent, but is pacified by Mrs. Hunter's assurances that Mouse will show up at the final portion of the night's events.
+As the group is led through the ceremony, the ΑΝΣ's are also going through their own initiation rites.
+At Mrs. Hunter's prompting, Sarah uses her powers to disrupt the ceremony, causing the wind to violently blow through the ΑΝΣ's courtyard and warp Jennifer's face into a horrific visage.
+However, when Sarah discovers the ΦΕΔ ceremony will end with Mouse being sacrificed, she uses her powers to stop the ceremony but ends up burning herself and Mrs. Hunter alive.
 The film ends with Patty deciding to join ΦΕΔ at Mouse's insistence and the two sorrowfully gaze at a picture of Patty and Sarah in happier times.